Observational error: Drift

-Systematic errors which change during an experiment (drift) are easier to detect.
+Systematic errors that change during an experiment (drift) are easier to detect.
 Measurements indicate trends with time rather than varying randomly about a mean.
 Drift is evident if a measurement of a constant quantity is repeated several times and the measurements drift one way during the experiment.
 If the next measurement is higher than the previous measurement as may occur if an instrument becomes warmer during the experiment then the measured quantity is variable and it is possible to detect a drift by checking the zero reading during the experiment as well as at the start of the experiment (indeed, the zero reading is a measurement of a constant quantity).
 If the zero reading is consistently above or below zero, a systematic error is present.
 If this cannot be eliminated, potentially by resetting the instrument immediately before the experiment then it needs to be allowed by subtracting its (possibly time-varying) value from the readings, and by taking it into account while assessing the accuracy of the measurement.

-If no pattern in a series of repeated measurements is evident, the presence of fixed systematic errors can only be found if the measurements are checked, either by measuring a known quantity or by comparing the readings with readings made using a different apparatus, known to be more accurate.
+If there is no pattern in a series of repeated measurements, the presence of fixed systematic errors can only be found if the measurements are checked, either by measuring a known quantity or by comparing the readings with readings made using a different apparatus, known to be more accurate.
 For example, if you think of the timing of a pendulum using an accurate stopwatch several times you are given readings randomly distributed about the mean.
 Hopings systematic error is present if the stopwatch is checked against the 'speaking clock' of the telephone system and found to be running slow or fast.
 Clearly, the pendulum timings need to be corrected according to how fast or slow the stopwatch was found to be running.

 Measuring instruments such as ammeters and voltmeters need to be checked periodically against known standards.

 Systematic errors can also be detected by measuring already known quantities.
 For example, a spectrometer fitted with a diffraction grating may be checked by using it to measure the wavelength of the D-lines of the sodium electromagnetic spectrum which are at 600 nm and 589.6 nm.
 The measurements may be used to determine the number of lines per millimetre of the diffraction grating, which can then be used to measure the wavelength of any other spectral line.

 Constant systematic errors are very difficult to deal with as their effects are only observable if they can be removed.
 Such errors cannot be removed by repeating measurements or averaging large numbers of results.
 A common method to remove systematic error is through calibration of the measurement instrument.